skill-setup/competition-scripts/README.md

 ### Commands
 - **Initialize the environment:**
   `./init.sh`

-**Note: **If you have previously run `init.sh`, make sure to clean the environment first by running `./clean.sh` before initializing again.
+   **Note:** If you have previously run `./init.sh`, make sure to clean the environment first by running `./clean.sh` before initializing again.
 This ensures a fresh setup and avoids potential conflicts.

 - **Stop the environment:**
   `./stop.sh`